sultanraheem/python-forecast-dashboard/README.md

 LinkedIn showed consistent growth, peaking with a 69-follower gain on August 11, 2025, and maintaining a steady upward trajectory.

-# Forecasting Scenarios
+### Forecasting Scenarios

 The dashboard models three scenarios—best, middle, and worst—for each platform over 180 days.

 Even in the worst-case scenario, TikTok is projected to grow, thanks to its strong initial momentum and higher growth rate.

-The best-case forecast suggests Instagram could reach over 2,400 followers, LinkedIn over 16,800, and TikTok over 1,000 by early 2026.
+The best-case forecast suggests that Instagram could reach over 2,400 followers, LinkedIn could reach over 16,800, and TikTok could reach over 1,000 by early 2026.

-# Visualization Highlights
+### Visualization Highlights

-The dashboard includes a shaded line chart showing the range between worst and best forecasts, offering a visual sense of uncertainty.
+The dashboard features a shaded line chart illustrating the range between the worst and best forecasts, providing a visual representation of uncertainty.

 A bar chart compares final follower counts across scenarios, making it easy to see which platform has the most optimistic outlook.